LinkinWires/GivePatsFedibot/README.md

 ## (Planned) Features
 - [ ] Create and send GIF, where tagged user's profile picture gets patted
-- [ ] Create, add to an instance and send custom emoji, where tagged user's profile picture gets patted
+- [ ] Create, add to an instance and send custom emoji, where tagged user's profile picture gets patted (Misskey-only)
-- [ ] Automatically create pat emojis for every user on the same instance where this bot is hosted
+- [ ] Automatically create pat emojis for every user on the same instance where this bot is hosted (Misskey-only)
-- [ ] Automatically update pat emojis when user's profile picture updates
+- [ ] Automatically update pat emojis when user's profile picture updates (Misskey-only)